pangyuteng/ghettogex/scratch/README.md

     + [x] maybe dxfeed or could be compute_intraday.py event agg join issue commit 539b471 "updated event_agg join order"

+    + [x] likely unrelated to oom item. bump up tastytrade==10.2.3, just want to observe order flow. refresh_interval now using default timeandsale event comes in near real time.

+    you get a drop in gex every minute. but when you visualize true_oi, oi doesn't drop seems like it is due to querying of (missing volatility) greeks event.

+    + [x] compute_intraday patched to get get greeks using past 2 min as oppose to 1min. seems to resolve the 1-min spike commit 651268f

 + [x] investigate faster query (with timescale), to enable sub-second plot update

     https://github.com/pangyuteng/ghettogex.aigonewrong.com/blob/main/flask/utils/pg_queries.py